 Stink bugs aren’t dangerous to humans (they don’t bite or sting), but because of their numbers and their offensive odor, they can quickly become a nuisance, especially during cooler months.

-Strategic Industries has years of experience eradicating stink bug problems in homes and offices, as well as implementing prevention plans against future infestations.
+Strategic Industries has years of experience eradicating indoor stink bug problems, as well as implementing prevention plans against future infestations.